Best Astronomy Laser Pointer – Green is our choice!

 - Quickly Operated Switch: The Green Sight Laser by Twod can be quickly operated via a rear push...

 If you want a fully-functioning laser pointer with various features but not the high price tag, look no further than Twod’s green laser pointer.
-Whether you’re an amateur stargazer or an astrology aficionado, this laser pointer from Twod will never fail you with its bright green laser.
+Whether you’re an amateur stargazer or an astrology aficionado, this laser pointer from Twod will never fail you with its bright green beam.

-The Twod green laser sight is made from aluminum with a hard anodized finish.
+The Twod green laser sight is made from aluminum with a hard-anodized finish.
 It can withstand high impact from other rifles and it’s rainproof and shockproof as well.

-It offers a dual mounting system; this laser pointer comes with a Picatinny mount can be installed on a 20mm Picatinny or weaver rail.
+It offers a dual mounting system; this laser pointer comes with a Picatinny mount that can be installed on a 20mm Picatinny or weaver rail.
 This offers easy installation on different rifle types for all hunting enthusiasts.